Agnieszkalukasiak/Project-3/README.md

  ### Used letters

--The player wins if they correctly guess all the letters in the word before running out of attempts.
+- The player wins if they correctly guess all the letters in the word before running out of attempts.
 - The player loses if they run out of attempts before guessing the word.

 ![ Letter already used ](photos/already_guessed_letter.png)